Why is standing so important?

 The physical and emotional benefits of standing are proven and extensive.
 They include improved bone density, prolonged stretching for tight muscles at hips, knees, and ankles, and improved function of the pulmonary and digestive systems.

 Where can I learn more about building standing skills?

 The MOVE program, Mobility Opportunities Via Education, is an excellent resource for strategies to improve sitting, standing, and walking skills for clients of all ages.

 Standing also provides immeasurable social benefits by enabling a client to interact at the same level as the majority of his or her peers.
 With opportunity and practice, the client’s ability to participate in activities of daily living expands – promoting self esteem and cognitive growth.
-It is truly exciting to see the increasing functional ability of a client who has been using a Dynamic stander regularly.
+It is truly exciting to see the increasing functional ability of a client who has been using a Mobile Stander regularly.

 Read more about the benefits of standing devices for pediatric clients.

 How does a Mobile Stander make activities more accessible?